 The result shall be commercially rounded to the first decimal place.

 In this provision, “indicator” shall mean the Availability, expressed in percentage points, and the “total of the planned or excluded non-availability” shall refer to the total in minutes of the following values:

 1.1.
 The contractually agreed Availability target shall be deemed to have been achieved if Next Matter has achieved the defined threshold value within the measuring period.
 The measuring period shall always be one full calendar year.
 Should the customer order the online service during a calendar year, the Availability for the service provision period already expired shall be 100%.

 2. Next Matter may adjust the Availability target by giving three months’ written advance notice to the customer.
 In such a case, Section 12.4. of this Agreement shall apply.

 3. Where Next Matter is responsible for not achieving the Availability agreed here, the customer may deduct from the remuneration that would be payable for the respective year 0.05% as liquidated damages for each 0.1% of Availability not achieved.
-With this, all claims based on the temporary non-availability of the Next Matter Platform shall be satisfied, except where Next Matter has caused it by negligence or gross negligence.
+With this, all claims based on the temporary non-availability of the Next Matter Platform shall be satisfied, except where Next Matter has caused it by willful intent or gross negligence.

 4. To assert the claim, the customer shall have to provide to Next Matter within 90 days of the end of the measuring period a detailed list of the downtimes, stating date, time and duration.